jmcantrell/arch-bootstrap/README.md

 The script `./scripts/inject` can make installation over SSH easier:

-It will do the following:
+It will do the following on the live system:

 - Authorize the SSH keys with write access to this repository
-- Enable Multicast DNS on the live system so it can be reached by host name
+- Enable Multicast DNS so the live system can be reached by host name
 - Fetch an archive of this repository into `/tmp/bootstrap` (if the script is not run locally)

 If you already have access to the repository in the live system, just run the script to authorize the keys and enable mDNS: